Concordium/concordium-scan/frontend/README.md

 - **Icons from @heroicons must be imported explicitly from `index.js`.**

   It seems ESM imports is not very well supported in @heroicons.
 See https://github.com/tailwindlabs/heroicons/issues/564 and https://github.com/tailwindlabs/heroicons/issues/309.
 Presumably we could also import the icons one at a time (this might reduce the bundle size).

+- **`<teleport>` can't be used yet.**

+  We would like to use `<teleport>` for some global components, e.g. drawers.
+Unfortunately, this causes a hydration error when navigating away from the page.
+There is [an open issue](https://github.com/nuxt/framework/issues/1907) on it with Nuxt, however it seems not to have very high priority.
+For now we have solved it by lifting those components up, and then keep track of state with a `useState` composable.